eigengravy/uni-course-assignment/README.md

-# Application of Graph Optimization for University Course Assignment System
+# Optimization of University Course Assignment System Using Graph Theory

 Repo contains the code, sample test cases and the report.